 - They are usually heavy

-- They rust where the collapsible tai chi sword ends meet because they wear on each other
+- They rust where the collapsible jian sword ends meet because they wear on each other

 - They are supposed to stay extended during use but often fold back up